 Lakeshore Church has resumed our 9am and 5:30pm Sunday services in accordance with government health guidelines during the ongoing COVID-19 public health situation.
-See below for more detail on this restrictions.
-A good place to check regularly for government guidance on public health during the coronavirus is www.health.gov.au.
+Each week we will be meeting in person according to current restrictions using our COVID-Safe plan, or live-streaming from our Facebook page during lockdowns.

 Physical church meetings are back on this Sunday!
 I’m looking forward to being together in person again.
 We are able to meet again due to the relaxation of government public health restrictions.
 For the first time since March 15, we will be meeting at 9am and 5:30pm this Sunday, July 12.

 However, we still need to follow quite a few public health guidelines in order to minimise the danger from COVID-19.
 So we can work together to do the right thing, I thought it’d be helpful to tell you the various measures we need to follow:

 - Due to the size of our building, we currently have a limit of 100 people at each service:

 - If you usually come at 9am, please think about instead coming at 5:30pm on weeks when you are not serving.
 If you can do this, this would be a blessing to those who aren’t able to come at night, as well as helping make room for visitors.

 - Visitors are welcome – we will simply need to record contact details.

 - If you are unwell or have any cold/flu symptoms, please stay home and send a message to let us know how you are.

 - If you decide to continue to stay home a little longer to be extra cautious about the COVID-19 situation, please let us know so we can remember you!